Pectus Excavatum Breathing

-This third exercise focuses more on tight hips.
+This third exercise focuses more on the tight hips.

-You won't feel the stretch on the breastbone as good as in the previous two.
+You won't feel the stretch on the breastbone as in the previous two variations.

 However, it will help you correct your poor posture, especially if you're sitting on a desk throughout the majority of the day.

 After you do these breathing exercises, your mood will immediately improve.

 I recommend you do this before your pectus excavatum bodybuilding workout because it will stretch the tight muscles that restrict natural body movement when you do the bench press, overhead press, barbell row, pull-ups etc.